-When performing the Pearson correlational analysis between anxiety and attention and memory, a moderate positive significance was found with an r=.50 with p=.55 with a reliability of 95%, which indicates that the higher the level of anxiety, the greater the deterioration of the cognitive functions of attention and memory, and therefore, the greater the prevalence of mild dementia.
+Pearson's correlational analysis between anxiety and mini-mental impairment showed a moderate positive significance with r=.50 with p=.55 and 95% reliability, which indicates that the higher the level of anxiety, the greater the cognitive impairment or the greater the prevalence of mild dementia.

-Average anxiety score
+Average Anxiety score

+Pearson Pearson Pearson

-Pearson correlation .50
+correlation correlation correlation

+Sig.
+Bilateral Sig.
+Sig.

-Next Bilateral .55
+Bilateral Bilateral

-N. 10 10
+N. N. N.

-The correlation is significant a t the 0.05 level
+Correlation is significant at the 0.05 level

 (bilateral).

-Table 7 Correlation between anxiety and attention and memory
+Table 7 Correlation between anxiety and cognitive impairment

-In the following Pearson correlational analysis between depression and attention and memory, he found a level of moderate positive significance with r = .40, with p = 0.15 with a reliability of 95%, which means that, in a moderate positive way, a higher level of depression greater deterioration of cognitive functions attention and memory.
+In the following Pearson correlational analysis between depression and mini-mental impairment, a moderate positive significance level was found with an r=.40, with p=0.15 with 95% reliability, which indicates that, in a moderate positive way, the higher the level of depression, the greater the cognitive impairment or the greater the prevalence of mild dementia.

-Average anxiety score
+Average Anxiety score

 Pearson correlation .40

-Next Bilateral 0.15
+Sig.
+Bilateral 0.15

 N. 10 10

-The correlation is significant a t the 0.05 level
+Correlation is significant at the 0.05 level (bilateral).

-(bilateral). -

-Table 8 Correlation between depression and cognitive decline
+Table 8 Correlation between depression and cognitive impairment